 COVID-19 Global Health Emergency Impact on SIFL

 The COVID-19 global health emergency began impacting the industry in the first quarter of 2020.
-During the initial quarters, industry capacity has been reduced faster than industry expenses.
-Year-ended 2021 first quarter available seat miles (ASMs) fell 50%, year over year, while total operating expenses fell 30%.
-These results have had an impact on the SIFL rate for the 6-month Tax Period Effective 7/1/2021.
+During the initial quarters, industry capacity was reduced faster than industry expenses.
+This has impacted the SIFL rates since 2020.

 - Alternative 1: Rates Adjusted for PSP Grants – This reduces industry expenses by the amount of PSP Grants provided to the SIFL carriers; adjustments do not factor in promissory notes or warrants issued as part of the PSP.
 SIFL_Appendix_A_Alternative_1

 - Alternative 2: Rates Adjusted for PSP Grants and Promissory Notes – This reduces industry expenses by the amount of PSP Grants and Promissory Notes provided to the SIFL carriers.
 SIFL_Appendix_A_Alternative_2

 The Appendix B, and Appendix C SIFL time series documents continue the consistent SIFL methodology and are loaded with the standard SIFL calculation data.